SamDeka28/react-cargo/readme.md

 ## Creating a store

 Create a store is as easy as calling a function with some argument.
-Using `addState`, you can create a `StateInstance`, which takes an object with a key and a default state
+Using `createStore`, you can create a `StateInstance`, which takes an object with a key and a default state

 > `key` : should be unique accross the application